 - A portion of the placenta broke off or remained attached during delivery.

 Retained placenta is a major concern because the uterus must clamp back down after giving birth.
-Tightening the uterus helps the blood vessels inside to stop bleeding.
-If the placenta is retained, a woman can experience bleeding or infection.
+Tightening the uterus helps the blood vessels inside stop bleeding.
+If the placenta is retained, a person can experience bleeding or infection.

-A woman is at increased risk for retained placenta if she has any of the following:
+A person is at increased risk for retained placenta if they have any of the following: